murchona006/murchona006/README.md

 - 👋 Hi, I’m @murchona006
 - 👀 I’m interested in problem solving and exploring different technologies
-- 🌱 I’m currently learning java development and moving forward to android app development
+- 🌱 I’m currently working on Flutter development and started learing about Machine learning technologies